 - 6.1.
-We maximise use of the PPG by: - Assigning an AHT as pupil premium lead to champion the educational needs of PPG recipients and ensure the implementation of this policy. - Ensuring PPG funding and spending can be identified within the school's budget. - Consulting the pupil premium lead, governors, staff and parents/carers when deciding how funds are spent. - Assessing the individual provisions required for each pupil in receipt of the PPG. - 6.2.
-In the 2019-20 academic year, we adopted a longer term three year strategic plan, aligned to the wider school improvement plan, which contains the following considerations: - Expenditure - Recruitment - Teaching practice - Staff development
+We maximise use of the PPG by:

+- Assigning an Assistant Headteacher (AHT) as pupil premium lead to champion the educational needs of PPG recipients and ensure the implementation of this policy.

+- Ensuring PPG funding and spending can be identified within the school's budget.

+- Consulting the pupil premium lead, governors, staff and parents/carers when deciding how funds are spent.

+- Assessing the individual provisions required for each pupil in receipt of the PPG.

+- 6.2.
+In the 2021-22 academic year, we adopted the DfE template for the pupil premium strategy, aligned to the wider school improvement plan, which contains the following considerations:

+- Expenditure

+- Recruitment

+- Teaching practice

+- Staff development

+- Targeted academic support

+- Wider strategies

+- Evidence based research

 - 6.3.
 We conduct light-touch annual reviews to inform the plan and form the school's pupil premium statement. - 6.4.
 We explore evidence-based summaries of PPG use, such as the EEF's Teaching and Learning Toolkit, to determine the best use of the funding. - 6.5.
 The EEF's Families of Schools Database is consulted to learn about effective practice in similar schools. - 6.6.
-We focus on approaches that: - Are individually tailored to the strengths and needs of each pupil. - Are consistent (based on agreed core principles and components) but also flexible and responsive. - Are evidence-based. - Are focussed on clear short-term goals providing opportunities for pupils to experience success. - Engage parents/carers of P/LAC in the agreement and evaluation of support arrangements (e.g. via pupils' personal education plans (PEP)). - Support pupil transition through the stages of education (e.g. from primary to secondary). - Raise aspirations through access to high-quality educational and extra-curricular experiences. - Raise aspirations through access to experiences that broaden horizons and expand cultural capital. - Promote each pupil's awareness and understanding of their own thought process (metacognition) and help them to develop problem-solving strategies.

-6.7.
-We choose approaches that emphasise:

-- Relationship-building, both with appropriate adults and with their peers. - An emotionally-intelligent approach to the setting of clear behaviour boundaries. - Increasing pupils' understanding of their emotions and identity. - Positive reinforcement. - Building self-esteem. - Relevance to the learner the approach relates to pupils' interests and makes success matter to them.

-- A joined-up approach involving social workers, carers, VSH and other relevant professionals. - A child-centred approach to assessment for learning.
+We focus on approaches that: - Are individually tailored to the strengths and needs of each pupil. - Are consistent (based on agreed core principles and components) but also flexible and responsive. - Are evidence-based. - Are focussed on clear short-term goals providing opportunities for pupils to experience success. - Engage parents/carers of P/LAC in the agreement and evaluation of support arrangements (e.g. via pupils' personal education plans (PEP)). - Support pupil transition through the stages of education (e.g. from primary to secondary). - Raise aspirations through access to high-quality educational and extracurricular experiences. - Raise aspirations through access to experiences that broaden horizons and expand cultural capital. - Promote each pupil's awareness and understanding of their own thought process (metacognition) and help them to develop problem-solving strategies. - 6.7.
+We choose approaches that emphasise: - Relationship-building, both with appropriate adults and with their peers. - An emotionally-intelligent approach to the setting of clear behaviour boundaries. - Increasing pupils' understanding of their emotions and identity. - Positive reinforcement. - Building self-esteem. - Relevance to the learner the approach relates to pupils' interests and makes success matter to them. - A joined-up approach involving social workers, carers, Virtual School Head (VSH) and other relevant professionals. - A child-centred approach to assessment for learning.